 This type of investors looks for the potential for a Solid Return.

-Investing involves a high degree of risk, so angel investors have the expectation of doing more than just getting their money back when they invest in an enterprise.
+Investing involves a high degree of risk, so angel investors expect to do more than just getting their money back when they invest in an enterprise.

 They are looking for a higher return on their investment than they can get on the stock market, for example.